Touch (Lebanon): History

-In November 2012, touch launched 3G/HSPA+ service in the country, adding 4G LTE mobile broadband services in some areas from May 2013.
+In November 2012, Touch launched 3G/HSPA+ service in the country, adding 4G LTE mobile broadband services in some areas from May 2013.

-As of 2019, touch operated some two million mobile lines in Lebanon, with 53% share of the market.
+In 2019, Touch operated some two million mobile lines in Lebanon, and had a 53% share of the market.

-The duopoly market situation of touch and Alfa has been criticised for high cost of services, with the average Lebanese household spending 5% of their income on mobile services, compared with eg. 1.4% in Egypt.
+The duopoly market situation of Touch and Alfa has been criticised for high cost of services, with the average Lebanese household spending 5% of their income on mobile services, compared with 1.4% in Egypt, for example.

+According to an IFC/World Bank report from 2022, the two mobile operators had approximately 1.5 and 1.7 million subscribers respectively, giving Touch a slight lead.

 In May 2020, the Lebanese government took back control of both mobile operators in the country, in preparation for re-tendering the contracts, with the Ministry of Telecommunications operating the service directly in the interim.